 In addition to the staging workshops, the Fellows will also engage in scholarship related to Merce Cunningham and Merce Cunningham Dance Company history, teaching for beginners and non-dance professionals, and the fundamental structures and vocabulary of Cunningham Technique®.
-Each Fellow will receive a $5,000 stipend, access to studio space and archival materials preserved in digital Dance Capsules, and assistance from the Trust.
+Each Fellow receives a $5,000 stipend, travel and housing, access to studio space and archival materials preserved in digital Dance Capsules, and assistance from the Trust.

 The Cunningham Fellowship expands employment opportunities for former dancers, facilitates presentations of Cunningham’s works in the U.S. and abroad, and offers the dance community free workshops to supplement the study of Cunningham Technique®.
 As part of an ongoing effort to assist with career transition for former Merce Cunningham Dance Company members and offer them opportunities to further engage with and teach Cunningham choreography, the initial group of Fellows was limited to former MCDC dancers.